robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-2-ect-theory.md

 Think about your teaching practice and consider the following questions:

-- How do you currently gain pupils' attention?
+- How do you currently gain pupils’ attention?
 - Is this successful?
 If so, why?
 If not, how could you make this routine better?

 ## Exit routine